DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 economic, as well as political, terrain is one totally different from the one Sennett has in mind.
 It is neither the virtuosity of a bygone era of crafting, nor is it the virtuosity of the factory and the big office — if such a thing ever existed.
-It it a new kind of virtuosity and this has implications for the contemporary practice of citizenship.
+It is a new kind of virtuosity and this has implications for the contemporary practice of citizenship.

 ## Virtuosity